OYDA-Interface/oydadb/README.md

 # oydadb

-The `oydadb` package, a powerful tool that simplifies interactions with PostgreSQL databases in Flutter applications.
+The `oydadb` package a powerful tool that simplifies interactions with PostgreSQL databases in Flutter applications.
 It encapsulates all necessary database operations within the `OYDAInterface` class, making it easier to perform CRUD operations.

 ## Getting Started

+First, don't use this package yet, it's not ready

-First, add the `oydadb` package to your `pubspec.yaml` file:
+Then, add the `oydadb` package to your `pubspec.yaml` file:

 ```yaml
 dependencies: